 Faculty & Staff

-Ms. López is President of Fundación Cimas.
-She studied Anthropology at the Pontificia Universidad Católica del Ecuador (PUCE), holds a B.A. degree from Evergreen State College and a Master’s degree in Social Science and Ecuadorian Studies from the Facultad Latinoamericana de Ciencias Sociales (FLACSO) in Quito.
-She is currently a Ph.D. candidate in the Latin American Cultural Studies Doctoral Program at the Universidad Andina Simón Bolívar in Quito.
+Dolóres López is President of Fundación Cimas.
+She studied Anthropology at the Pontificia Universidad Católica del Ecuador (PUCE) and holds a bachelor's degree from Evergreen State College and a master’s degree in Social Science and Ecuadorian Studies from the Facultad Latinoamericana de Ciencias Sociales (FLACSO) in Quito.
+She is currently a PhD candidate in the Latin American Cultural Studies Doctoral Program at the Universidad Andina Simón Bolívar in Quito.
 She has conducted research on social and cultural population issues; gained practical experience in working in indigenous and peasant communities; and organized local, national, and international conferences.
-In recent years she has been deeply involved in intercultural research projects, and actively participates in community-based processes to identify alternatives for development.
-She has long worked with US students and study abroad programs, including MSID since 1989.
+In recent years she has been deeply involved in intercultural research projects and actively participates in community-based processes to identify alternatives for development.
+She has worked with US students and study abroad programs for many years, including MSID since 1989.

 All MSID courses are taught by Ecuadorian faculty who are experts in their fields.
 Their CVs are available upon request.